inkydragon/TheMissingDoc4Julia.jl/docs/src/ElementaryMath/Trigonometry/Cosine/cos.md

 # `cos`

-Compute cosine of parameter in radians.
+Compute the cosine of `x` expressed in radians.

 ```@setup repl_only
 using LinearAlgebra
 ```
 ```@docs
-Base.cos(x::Number)
+Base.cos
 ```